Putin claims victory in Mariupol despite steel-mill holdouts

 The city has seized worldwide attention as the scene of some of the worst suffering of the war, including deadly airstrikes on a maternity hospital and a theater.

 Ukraine has repeatedly accused Russia of launching attacks to block civilian evacuations from the city.
-On Thursday, at least two Russian attacks hit the city of Zaporizhzhia, a way station for people fleeing Mariupol, though no one was wounded, the regional governor said.
+On Thursday, at least two Russian attacks hit the city of Zaporizhzhia, a way station for people fleeing Mariupol.
+No one was wounded, the regional governor said.

 Britain’s Defense Ministry said that Russia probably wants to demonstrate significant successes ahead of Victory Day on May 9, the proudest day on the Russian calendar, marking the defeat of Nazi Germany in World War II.